•Tropical Storm Harvey does not pose a direct threat to Florida.

-• However, an increased risk for rip currents is expected along the Panhandle coast through at least
+•However, an increased risk for rip currents is expected along the Panhandle coast through at least Friday.

-• In addition, moisture from Harvey combined with a frontal boundary over northern Florida will elevate rain chances in the Panhandle and Big Bend today and through the end of the week.
+•In addition, moisture from Harvey combined with a frontal boundary over the northern Gulf of Mexico will elevate rain chances in the Panhandle and Big Bend beginning today.

-• 2 to 6 inches of rain is forecast for the western Panhandle over the next 72 hours, with isolated higher amounts of 6 to 8 inches possible near the coast.
-Rainfall amounts further east should be less than 2 inches, though isolated locations in the central Panhandle could get as much as 4 inches.
+•2-5” of rain is forecast for western Panhandle over next 72 hours, with isolated higher amounts of 6-10”possible near the coast.
+Rainfall amounts further east should be less then 2 inches, though isolated areas could get as much as 4”.

-• Intense rain over a short period of time could cause localized flooding of low-lying, urban, and poorly drained areas as well as ponding of water on roadways.
-A Flash Flood Watch is in effect for Escambia, Santa Rosa, and Okaloosa counties through Thursday afternoon.
+•Intense rain over a short period of time could cause localized flooding of low lying and poor drainage areas as well as the ponding of water on roadways and a Flash Flood Watch is in effect for Escambia and Santa Rosa Counties through Thursday night.

-• Elsewhere, rivers in western Central Florida are cresting or beginning to slowly fall.
+•Elsewhere, rivers in West Central Florida are cresting or nearly cresting.
 River Flood Warnings are in effect for 6 rivers.
-Additional rainfall amounts should be less than 2 inches over the next couple days.
+Additional rainfall amounts should be less than 1-2” inches over the next 3 days.

-• Tropical Storm Irma does not pose a threat to Florida within the next 7 days, but it should be closely monitored.
+•Invest 93L does not pose a threat to Florida within the next 5 days, but should be closely monitored.

 Mitch Smeykal, FPEM CEM